glindaqu/s21_3DViewer/README.md

     - Button/buttons and input fields for rotating the model.
     - Button/buttons and input fields for scaling the model.
     - Information about the uploaded model - file name, number of vertices and edges.
-- The program must correctly processes and allows user to view models with details up to 100, 1000, 10,000, 100,000, 1,000,000  vertices without freezing (a freeze is an interface inactivity of more than 0.5 seconds)
+- The program must correctly process and allow user to view models with details up to 100, 1000, 10,000, 100,000, 1,000,000  vertices without freezing (a freeze is an interface inactivity of more than 0.5 seconds)

 *Note:* **Don't upload heavy files (>10 mb) to git.**